-The conflict in Syria is now in its sixth year, and has created an overwhelming and enduring humanitarian crisis.
+The conflict in Syria is now in its seventh year, and has created an overwhelming and enduring humanitarian crisis.
 Millions of people are in need of emergency assistance such as medical and food assistance, water and shelter.
 The security situation is preventing aid workers from reaching those who are trapped by the fighting and who are in great need.
 Treating and evacuating the wounded is a priority and civilians who are trying to flee the fighting need urgent assistance and protection.
 Beyond emergency needs, shortages of all kinds are affecting the civilian population, including growing fuel shortages.

 The continuous flow of Syrians seeking safety in the neighbouring countries of Jordan, Lebanon, Turkey, Iraq, Egypt and North Africa is bringing these countries to a dangerous saturation point.
 These countries need urgent support to continue keeping borders open and assisting refugees.

 How are we helping?

 Humanitarian funding from the EU provides medical emergency relief, protection, food and nutritional assistance, water, sanitation and hygiene, shelter, health, and logistics services.
 Beyond the Syrian border, EU funding ensures that people fleeing the country will receive life-saving assistance such as health, food, shelter, hygiene kits, water and sanitation services, and protection.

 See the ECHO Factsheet on Syria for the latest facts and figures.